azdashin/1800_202210_BBY20/README.md

 * [Contents](#content)

 ## General Info

 This browser based web application to ...
 * Hi my name is Jashanjot.
 I'm excited about this project beacuse it will make me learn how to wok in team
 * Tommy, This project is about...
+* My name is Danny, this project is about git conflict resolution

 ## Technologies
 Technologies used for this project: